webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ## Enable Open Registration

 You can enable sign-ups by setting `registration_enabled` to `"1"`.
 Once enabled, your users can register by visiting `/sign-up`.

+## Analytics

+Sending privacy-preserving analytics to us with [Plausible Analytics](https://plausible.io/) can optionally be enabled by setting `analytics` to `"true"`.
+You can also set this to the base URL of your own Plausible instance (e.g. `"https:plausible.io"` for the default hosted Plausible service) to have analytics sent to your own instance and not ours.

+If you’re self-hosting Browsertrix, analytics are off by default.